nullredvector/logos-ansible/README.md

 ## Notes

-- The playbook uses the Terraform SSH key for initial root access
 - Users can run Docker commands directly without `sudo` after login
 - Both users have passwordless sudo access for administrative tasks
 - All user directories are created with appropriate permissions